guillermooo/sublime-undocs/source/extensibility/snippets.rst

 In this example, "User name" will be filled out with the same value as "First Name".

-Place holders
+Place Holders
 -------------

-By expanding the tab stop syntax a little bit, you can define default values for every tab stop.
-If there's a general case for your template and you will only need to customize it occasionally, it makes sense to use place holders for the most likely text you will need.
+By expanding the field syntax a little bit, you can define default values for a field.
+Place holders are useful when there's a general case for your snippet but you still want to keep its customization convenient.

 ::